 NAR supports continued efforts to combat money laundering and the financing of terrorism through the regulation of entities using a risk-based analysis.
 Any risk-based assessment would likely find very little risk of money laundering involving real estate agents or brokers.
 Regulations that would require real estate agents and brokers to adopt anti-money laundering programs would prove burdensome and unnecessary given the existing AML/TF regulations that already apply to United States financial institutions.

 Increasingly, Congress and the Administration are focusing on the lack of collection of beneficial ownership information that has allowed anonymous shell companies to fund corrupt domestic and foreign interests, such as laundering money through real estate purchases.
 To address this issue, legislation has been introduced that would require disclosure of the beneficial owners of a corporation or LLC upon creation to prohibit a shell company from masking the actual ownership interests.
-There are several bipartisan legislative measures in the House and the Senate that would require beneficial ownership information to be reported to law enforcement agencies, and imposing no requirements on real estate professionals.
-The information would not be publicly available and would be collected by the individual state (S. 1454) or the state could elect to have the Federal Government collect (H.R.
+There are several bipartisan legislative measures in the House and the Senate that would require beneficial ownership information to be reported to law enforcement agencies - the information would not be publicly available - and would impose no requirements on real estate professionals.
+For example, the information may be collected by the individual state (S. 1454) or the state could elect to have the Federal Government collect (H.R.
 3089; S. 1717).